 The Division of Emergency Response responds to all incidents involving:

 - spills of oil and petroleum products

-If you suspect or are aware of or witness any release of pollutants into the environment in South Carolina, please notify DHEC's Emergency Response Section (ERS).
-We will respond verbally to all notifications from the public that involve situations such as:
+If you suspect, are aware of, or witness any release of pollutants into the environment of South Carolina. please notify the SCDHEC Emergency Response Section.

-If you are with a local response organization (police, fire, EMS), you're not required to report oil or hazardous material releases to SCDHEC for cases in which you are, or your organization is, the responsible party.
+If you are with a local response organization (police, fire, EMS), you are only required to report oil or hazardous material releases to SCDHEC for cases in which you are, or your organization is, the responsible party.
 However, the SCDHEC Emergency Response Section appreciates release incident notifications from any source.

 The response of SCDHEC to release incidents is authorized by law.
 This regulatory authority enables SCDHEC to ensure that incidents are documented, responsible parties are identified, and environmental impacts are addressed.

 SCDHEC emergency response operations are conducted state and federal procedures in cooperation federal, state, and local agencies as well as other involved parties.